hugokishi/client-oauth2-github/README.md

 # Fonts
   Everything in this repository was based on the Client-OAuth2 documentation.

-  For more information, follow the documentation. https://github.com/mulesoft/js-client-oauth2
+  For more information, follow the documentation.<br>
+  https://github.com/mulesoft/js-client-oauth2